kpiris/bcbbr/README.md

 arguments.
 It imports those attachments to the items in the currently unlocked vault.

-  * It uses the items json export to find which item in the new vault every attachment belongs to.
+  * It uses the items.json export to find which item in the new vault every attachment belongs to (note that the item_id on the export can be different from the item_id in the destination vault).

-  * If the destionation item alredy has attachments, then it does not restore them (to prevent duplicates).
+  * If the destination item alredy has attachments, then it does not restore them (to prevent duplicates).